 Our canal towpaths are popular places to walk, exercise, unwind and cycle, not to mention being well used for mooring boats and fishing.
 We know that visiting them can make you feel happier and healthier, but the pace needs to be slow so that they remain safe.

-This autumn we’ve launched a campaign to urge everyone using our canal towpaths, especially those who cycle, to be thoughtful, stay kind and slow down, or find an alternative route.
+We’ve launched a campaign to urge everyone using our canal towpaths, especially those who cycle, to be thoughtful, stay kind and slow down, or find an alternative route.

 Some individuals are simply cycling too fast and need to slow down or someone will be hurt.
 Towpaths are shared spaces and pedestrians have priority.